TatianaKamaletdinova/test-it-gradle-plugin/README.md

 ### Installation
 #### Gradle Users

-1. Add this dependency to your project build file:
+1. Add this dependency and configuration 'testIT' to your project build file:

 #### build.gradle
 ```groovy